OHBA-analysis/osl-docs/pages/docs/oat.md

 - the `oat.source_recon.dirname`, and
 - the list of input files, other than those concatenated on the end (e.g. any new sessions).

-To run OAT on different sessions in different calls to `osl_run_oat`, simple change the `oat.source_recon.sessions_to_do` & `oat.first_level.sessions_to_do` etc for each run.
+To run OAT on different sessions in different calls to `osl_run_oat`, simply change the `oat.source_recon.sessions_to_do` & `oat.first_level.sessions_to_do` etc for each run.
 These are set using the indexes of each sessions - so if you appended 3 new sessions to input files this would be something like:

     oat.first_level.sessions_to_do = len(input_files)-3:len(input_files);